Stormy9/Stormy9.github.io/CS460/references/bootstrap/index.md

 # bootstrap notes

-Bootstrap is a front-end framework for web design that works with/in `html`.
+Bootstrap is a front-end framework for web design that works with/in `html`... well, `html5`, that is!

 It's free to use -- either download it yourself, which means hosting it on your own server... or simply do an `include` and pull it in from a **C**ontent **D**elivery **N**etwork (CDN).